nikogura/nikogura.com/NikOguraResumeShortForm.md

 * Created an easy-to-use YAML interface on Hashicorp Vault called "Managed Secrets" for streamlined management of sensitive information- now published as an Open Source project.

-* Designed Kubernetes clusters and Kubernetes native tooling that linked application workloads to Fastly CDN caches, enabling efficient tracking of cache expiration of precompiled javascript code at scale.
+* Designed Kubernetes clusters and Kubernetes native tooling that linked application workloads to Fastly CDN caches, enabling efficient tracking of cache expiration of precompiled javascript code at world-wide scale.

-* Created an advanced IAM System and PKI to protect internal networks and Kubernetes clusters against unauthorized access.
+* Created an Identity and Access System, complete with PKI to protect internal networks and Kubernetes clusters against unauthorized access.

-## Stitch Fix: 2017 - 2017  Sr. DevOps/SRE, Data Platform Engineer
+## Stitch Fix: 2017 - 2017  Sr. DevOps/SRE

-* Created the IAM System whereby the Algorithms & Analytics department connects to every resource, instance and container in the stack.
+* Created the Identity and Access System whereby the Algorithms & Analytics department connects to every resource, instance and container in the stack.
+System later was proven to be both secure and reliable when the 3rd party system used by the rest of the company went down in a breach.

 * Enabled AWS IAM Role based development that works transparently on a laptop as if the computer were actually an EC2 node.
-Whether you're local or in the cloud your code works exactly the same.
+Whether local or in the cloud, code works exactly the same.

 * Created a system for interactive containers in the cloud that enabled Data Scientists to run their code near their data transparently as if it was local.

-* Created self-updating userspace tool framework that creates and distributes signed tools for doing work on laptops, servers, and containers.

-## Apple: 2015 - 2017 Systems Architect, Lead DevOps Engineer, Senior DevOps Engineer
+## Apple: 2015 - 2017 Lead DevOps Engineer

 * Led Apple Pay DevOps team.

-* Transformed Systems Design and Administration by bringing Security, Audit, and Engineering to a modern, best-practice based pattern of administration and audit.
+I Brought Security, Audit, and Engineering together on a modern, best-practice based pattern of administration and audit.
+By understanding the technical and human needs of all concerned, and exhibiting relentless personal integrity, I allowed Apple Pay to take full ownership of their own hardware - a first in Apple history.

-* Designed and built a dynamic test driven CI/CD pipeline for Apple Pay, Apple Sim, and every Apple device in the world.
+* Designed and built a fully automated test-driven CI/CD system for Apple Pay - the first of its kind at Apple.

-* Architected the command and control architecture for Apple Pay for the China launch.
+* Architected the command and control architecture for Apple Pay for the China launch in 2016.
+30k Servers under control across the globe.

-* Implemented a private OpenStack cloud for testing and verification of applications from bare metal hardware.
+* Created a private OpenStack cloud for testing and verification of applications from bare metal hardware.
+This sped up Apple Pay's build and test cycle by 100x due to lack of testing infrastructure, and a prohibition on using public clouds.

-* Created a system by which full end-to-end integration testing of the Apple Pay stack can be performed on any laptop.
+* Created a container based system for full end-to-end integration testing of the Apple Pay platform on any laptop.
+This was recognized as a first for Apple.

-* Implemented Git for Apple Pay.

 ## Data Recognition Corporation: 2014 - 2015 Principal DevOps Consultant

 * Designed an auto-scaling Continuous Delivery System for educational testing.